spacedogXYZ/common-cause-share/_posts/2020-11-03-ignore-hoxes-call-866-our-vote-with-questions.md

 lang: en
 permalink: /2020/11/03/ignore-hoaxes
 shortlink: 2020/11/03/ignore-hoaxes
-title: Ignore Hoxes - Call 866-OUR-VOTE With Questions!
+title: Ignore Hoaxes - Call 866-OUR-VOTE With Questions!
 share_header: You're almost done!
 share_subhead: Use these sharing tools to spread the word
 share_text: Some voters received emails, text messages or robocalls – or saw